 - We want to make the community heard, ensuring that all staff and attendees have a voice in the convention built by and for them.

 - We want to strengthen community ties and make every community member feel included.

-- We want to embrace weirdness, the spirit of eccentricity that makes the furry fandom so unique.
+- We want to embrace weirdness, the spirit of eccentricity that makes our community unique.